History of Seychelles in Timeline

 Seychelles

-Seychelles, officially the Republic of Seychelles, is an archipelagic island country in the Indian Ocean, comprised of 155 islands.
-Its capital and largest city is Victoria.
-Located 1,500 kilometers east of mainland Africa, nearby island nations include Comoros, Madagascar, and Mauritius.
-With an estimated population of 100,600 in 2022, Seychelles is the smallest country in Africa by both land area and population.
+Seychelles is an archipelagic island country in the Indian Ocean, comprised of 155 islands.
+Victoria serves as its capital and largest city, situated 1,500 km east of mainland Africa.
+Neighboring island nations include the Maldives, Comoros, Madagascar, and Mauritius.
+Seychelles holds the distinction of being the smallest country in Africa and the least populated sovereign African nation, with an estimated population of approximately 100,600 as of 2022.

 In 1903, Seychelles became a separate crown colony from Mauritius.